janlisec/eCerto/README.md

 load, process, report and backup data for the statistical evaluation of analyses conducted during CRM production.

+The app also allows to perform long term stability monitoring (or post certification monitoring) to ensure the CRM values remain within specification.

+Another app module allows to perform statistical tests for analytical method validation, computing the working range and linearity of a method.

 ## Installation

 To run **eCerto** locally you can install the development version from